Credit Card Optimization9 min read

 Grace Periods and the Pay-in-Full Rule

-If you pay your entire statement balance by the due date, most cards charge zero purchase interest on that cycle's new charges.
-Carry even $1 forward and you may lose the grace period—interest can apply to new purchases from the day you make them.
-This is one reason partial payments feel punishing compared to installment loans.
+Carry even $1 forward from a prior cycle and you may lose the grace period entirely.
+Interest can then apply to new purchases from the day you make them—not from the day your next statement closes.
+This is one reason partial payments feel punishing compared to installment loans, where the schedule is fixed and predictable.
+Revolving credit rewards full payoffs and penalizes anything less.

 Why Minimum Payments Barely Touch Principal